PROGRAM & FACULTY

 Voice Master Class

 Weekly class for Voice Majors in the traditional master class format.
-Students perform and receive constructive feedback regarding musicality, phrasing, presentation, performance practice and technical challenges.
-Each singer performs twice per semester to prepare and improve pieces being presented in recital performances.
+Students perform and receive constructive feedback regarding musicality, phrasing, dramatic presentation, artistry, musical style, performance practice and technical challenges.
+Each singer performs at least twice per semester to prepare and improve pieces being presented in recital performances and auditions.
+Lead teacher for this class is Head of Voice, Teresa Winner Blume.
+Guest teaching artists include professional opera singers as well as faculty from top music conservatories.

 Voice Repertoire meets weekly to study classical vocal music from the Baroque through contemporary art song.
 Students also learn language translation skills through online resources and the vast music library at New England Conservatory.
 In addition, students have the opportunity to rehearse their recital songs with piano in preparation for the fall Voice Department Recital.
 In the spring semester, students rehearse for the opera and recitals and learn to prepare a printed concert program.